Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 The airport you pick changes both your fare and your travel time across the city.

 Paris Orly (ORY) is the cheaper, closer choice.
-It is the home base for Transavia and TAP on this route, just 13km south of central Paris, and reachable by Orlybus, Tram T7 or the Metro line 14 extension.
-It is smaller and faster to move through than CDG.
+It’s the home base for Transavia and TAP on this route, just 13km south of central Paris, and reachable by Orlybus, Tram T7 or the Metro line 14 extension.
+It’s smaller and faster to move through than CDG — we were from kerb to gate in under twenty minutes, which mattered with a Friday-evening flight after work.

 Paris Charles de Gaulle (CDG) hosts easyJet, Vueling and Air France, plus some TAP services.
-It sits 25km northeast of the centre (RER B, 35 minutes from Châtelet, or a €56 flat-rate taxi) and makes sense if you are connecting from a long-haul flight.
+It sits 25km northeast of the centre (RER B, 35 minutes from Châtelet, or a €56 flat-rate taxi) and makes sense if you’re connecting from a long-haul flight.

 Find your cheapest day with the price calendar